-3WStudio, LLC, provides professional services to help contractors, subcontractors, owners, architects, engineers, and lawyers according to national standards.
+3WStudio, LLC, provides professional services to help property owners, contractors, subcontractors, architects, engineers, and lawyers according to national standards.
 The services available are set according to the standards of AIA, CSI, AGC, DOJ, ADA, ANSI, LEED and many others.
 We will create or teach you how to make CSI format specifications, submittals, pay requests, shop drawings, requests for information (RFI'S), change order requests (COR'S), and more.
 We assist in preparation for arbitration and job meetings.
 We explain how to respond to job related paperwork, and explain 'The Rules'; contract documents, drawings, and specifications.
-We will act as a field representative for the owner, contractor, architect, engineer, or subcontractor, provide construction administration, observation, field reports, documentation, code review & analysis, expert witness testimonry, and arbitration & negotiation.
+We will act as a field representative for the property owner, contractor, architect, engineer, or subcontractor, provide construction administration, observation, field reports, documentation, code review & analysis, expert witness testimony, and arbitration & negotiation.

 ADA or 504 compliance review of construction projects.
-ADA site surveys to help you plan to remediate your site of to help you with allegations of improper site development.
+ADA site surveys to help you plan to remediate your site or to help you with allegations of improper site development.
 Professional witness services and mediation and arbitration for disputes related to the construction industry.
 Click to Learn More...

 Q. My business has not had any construction work since it was built 15 years ago.
 We recently had a complaint accusing our construction of not being in compliance with the ADA.
-Someone tole me that since we were constructed after this law was in place and did our building permits correctly then we are in compliance.
+Someone told me that since we were constructed after this law was in place and did our building permits correctly then we are in compliance.
 Is that true?

 Q. I am buying a building for commercial purposes.
 In the past I have had to pay on ADA violation complaints even though I didn't build the building.
 How can I protect myself from ADA claims on my property?